You’re a Researcher Without a Library: What Do You Do?

 Necessity is the mother of invention, and people have gotten very creative with methods of access.

 You can locate many researchers by searching profile services, search engines, their academic institution, or via ORCID identifiers.
 Many scholars include PDFs on their CV or research website.
 If not, a request direct to the author, or via their institution’s library or research office generic contact often receives a positive response.
 You may have to try multiple ways to contact them: Twitter, email, Facebook, or one of the academic social networks.
 Researchers are quite busy and deluged with email, but they have a professional interest in sharing their work.
 Another good reminder is that Open Access button can send these requests for you automatically.

 I have an unwieldy lawn, you have a lawnmower.
 How about sharing it with me?
 That’s the idea of peer sharing, and it exists on a spectrum from intimate and unobtrusive to massive and legally barred.
 When just sharing with another researcher, you may just email your friends who do have access and they can send you a pdf.
 Also, many professors and researchers will have private libraries or collections of materials for their field: making good friends with others working in your field, might make it possible to distribute the cost of accessing these materials.

 Not all in need are so modest with their cries for help.
 Check out Twitter for the #icanhazpdf hashtag (“I can have PDF?”; translation: “Would you please send me a copy of this paper?”).
+There’s also Reddit’s r/Scholar community which serves a similar function.
 Broadcast across a social network of thousands and surely someone who helpfully monitors this topic will be around to assist.
 The good news is, it often works.
 The downside is, it’s unpredictable, dependent on strangers, and incredibly public by nature.
-Standard practice is to delete your request (tweet) after receiving the paper, but it is still broadcast widely at first.
 It’s also in a legal gray area and even in the best case scenarios, it’s not a full-fledged solution.